 Conclusion

 Methods are fundamental to object-oriented programming, defining the behavior of objects and enabling them to interact with the world.
 They encapsulate actions, provide controlled access to data, and support polymorphism and inheritance.
 By understanding the different types of methods, best practices for method design, and their role in the core principles of object-oriented programming, you can write more effective, maintainable, and reusable code.
-Whether you are programming in Java, Python, C#, or any other object-oriented language, a solid understanding of methods is essential for building robust and scalable applications.
+Whether you are programming in Java, Python, C#, or any other object-oriented language, a solid understanding of methods is essential for building strong and scalable applications.